WHERE IS THE BEST PLACE TO BUY vintage steel kitchen cabinets? Take these tips in reverse!

 The market for these cabinets is generally going to be very local.
 People will want to come look at them before they buy and to be sure, it will be a lot cheaper if they can pick them up rather than having to arrange for a moving company.
 But, “local” actually means “within driving distance” for someone who wants to buy a set of steel kitchen cabinets.
 So your marketing and outreach should really extend…3 or 4 hours in a circle around where you live, although I know of folks who have driven further to buy particular brand cabinets they need.

-4. Also — if you are a BUYER — ask your neighbors.
-They may have old cabinets in their basement or garage that were originally in the kitchen!
+- Also — if you are a BUYER — ask your neighbors.
+They may have old cabinets in their basement or garage that were originally in their kitchen — and yours!

 Finally, if your cabinets are in really bad shape — with tons of rust, for example — take a look at the hardware.
 There is a market for vintage cabinet pulls — in particular old Youngstown handles.
 And, people with the old Genevas are always eager to connect with the white plastic concave piece behind the chrome pull.
 And, folks want the knife hinges that connect the doors to the base and wall cabinets.
 If you have parts, I’d recommend eBay — as they are not expensive to ship.